 The University of Texas at Austin

 The doctoral program from the University of Texas at Austin is all about mentorship.
-Through the online portal known as iSchool, students can cater a PhD to their specific interests within psychology and be matched with a mentor who has the professional knowledge and background to usher you through.
-These mentors seek to give you a broad-based education while finding ways to hone specific skills that can be put into action.
+Through the online portal known as iSchool, students can find a Ph.D. that suits their specific interests within psychology and be matched with a mentor who has the professional knowledge and background to usher them through.

 Though timelines will differ depending on your chosen track, there’s a rough formulation of program length.
-About two years of coursework is followed by a year for qualifying procedures (which relate to the chosen field of study) and dissertation proposal, and up to a year and a half’s work for dissertation is the typical timeline.
+About two years of coursework is followed by a year for qualifying procedures (which relate to the chosen field of study) and dissertation proposal, and up to a year and a half’s work for a dissertation is the typical timeline.

 This unique program puts you in the driver’s seat of your Psychology PhD.
 You formulate your own yearly Plan of Study, keeping in mind doctoral core courses.
-These courses are preparatory, and include Survey of Information Studies and Research requirements.
+These courses are preparatory and include Survey of Information Studies and Research requirements.
 Outside of that core, it’s essentially up to you (and your advisory committee) to end up at the defense of a dissertation.

-The UT Austin longhorns are an iconic image around the globe.
+The UT Austin Longhorns are an iconic image around the globe.
 Forbes ranks it as one of the Best Colleges for Psychology in America.
 More importantly, it is considered number one for Public Universities in Texas.

 California Institute of Integral Studies

 The mind is a fascinating place, both physically and metaphysically, and no one knows that better than the staff at the California Institute of Integral Studies.
-The importance of these concepts are directly translated into the Doctorate of Integral and Transpersonal Psychology.
-This degree brings neuroscience into play along with personal intuition and spiritual experiences that create a “whole-person” understanding.
+The importance of these concepts is directly translated into the Doctorate of Integral and Transpersonal Psychology.

 The core curriculum takes a scholarly approach to interpersonal psychology.
 It combines a multicultural understanding with neuroscientific research.
 The bulk of the curriculum can be learned online, with the exception of a mandated week-long seminar that occurs twice each year.
 Twelve units each are devoted to core and research requirements, with a final 12 devoted to a specialization.

 Specializations can be chosen from three focus areas: integral and transpersonal psychology, somatic studies, or consciousness studies with contemplative neuroscience.
 For all areas, critical thinking is just as important as the creative essence.
-Each track will teach you to apply scientific method to studies, especially in the student-led research that will become the backbone of the dissertation.
+Each track will teach you to apply scientific methods to studies, especially in the student-led research that will become the backbone of the dissertation.

 The final goal is to create psychology professionals with an interdisciplinary approach to the field.
-Sometimes also referred to as “spiritual psychology,” this educational basis can be exceptionally useful for students looking to become life coaches, crisis counselors, or enter into grief and family counseling.
+Sometimes, also referred to as “spiritual psychology,” this educational basis can be exceptionally useful for students looking to become life coaches, crisis counselors, or enter into grief and family counseling.

 Capella University

 Capella University is another example of a premier university that can be attended online.
 There is a face-to-face element, calling for a year-in residency.
-This portion is necessary to the program leading to licensure.
+This portion is necessary for the program leading to licensure.
 It also helps to build those important interpersonal bonds you need to succeed in the field.
-This portion aside, many of the concepts on the intricacies of human nature necessary for fulfilling a PsyD in Clinical Psychology can be done remotely.

 The online work is extensive in itself.
 Psychotherapeutic approaches, treatment planning, and ethical issues in clinical psychology all unfold through core courses that are presented online.
 Students will explore major psychological disorders as presented in the DSM-5 and in clinical practice before putting it to work in 1,000 practicum and 2,000 required internship hours.

-This program earns its stripes as one of the best not only because it exposes you to cutting edge theories and top notch faculty, but also in that it prepares you for licensure.
+This program earns its stripes as one of the best not only because it exposes you to cutting-edge theories and top-notch faculty but also in that it prepares you for licensure.
 Capella University itself is highly regarded as a reputable institution of higher education, offering “degrees designed for the modern world.”
 It is accredited by the Higher Learning Commission, in addition to other program-specific recognitions.

 Northcentral University

 In addition to generosity, they’re also eclectic and current.
-The PhD in Psychology can cater to your specific goals with eight different specializations, all particularly relevant in today’s society.
+The Ph.D. in Psychology can cater to your specific goals with eight different specializations, all particularly relevant in today’s society.
 Trauma and Disaster Relief, Gender Diversity Issues, Addiction, and Mental Health Policy are a few of these in-demand specializations, but there are also more generalized tracks as well.
-None of these are designed as a pre-licensure degrees, with the exception of Counseling Psychology which can provide eligibility for licensure in California state.

-Northcentral, even without a campus, is an accredited university with highly-respected staff.
+Northcentral, even without a campus, is an accredited university with highly respected staff.
 An entirely doctoral staff is knowledgeable and accessible to provide mentorship directly to you.
-You have unmatched flexibility to achieve your dreams, on your own time and in your own space, through Northcentral University.
+You have unmatched flexibility to achieve your dreams on your own time and in your own space through Northcentral University.

 Grand Canyon University

 Education is power at Grand Canyon University, and they pass that power to you at the doctoral level.
-The PhD in Psychology: Cognition and Instruction is offered online, where you’ll explore the intricacies of formal learning.
+The Ph.D. in Psychology: Cognition and Instruction is offered online, where you’ll explore the intricacies of formal learning.
 Lessons will touch on memory, motivation, and intelligence just as much as social cognition, human learning, and existential psychology.

-The focus on “cognitive psychology” goes deep into the mind, looking at concepts of nature vs. nurture and applying cognitive theories and techniques to the teaching in diverse adult education communities.
+The focus on “cognitive psychology” goes deep into the mind, looking at concepts of nature vs. nurture and applying cognitive theories and techniques to teaching in diverse adult education communities.
 This degree can help to advance your existing career in the field, as well as mold successful teachers and researchers in both higher education and government institutions.

 Just because you fit into this mold doesn’t mean you’re pigeon-holed.
 This degree is heavily rooted in research.
 When it comes to your dissertation, you have all the opportunity to emphasize your personal interests through the scope of prior research.